 1. Your House on Wheels

-A vacation can be exhausting rather than enjoyable when we think about all the traveling that comes with it.
+A vacation can be more exhausting than enjoyable when considering all the traveling that comes with it.
 I love having my home on the road with me.
 Depending on the type of RV you rent, you can have the comforts of bed and linens, kitchen necessities, appliances, and more.

 1. You’ll Save a Lot of Money

-RV renting can be a less expensive option than a stay in a hotel room.
+RV renting can be less expensive than staying in a hotel room.
 You can also cook your meals and bring snacks with you, which means you eat out less.
-Staying at an RV park or campground also lessens unnecessary activities and splurges on your trip.
+Staying at an RV park or campground also reduces unnecessary activities and splurges on your trip.

-1. It Allows You to Try First Before Buying
+1. It Allows You to Try Before You Buy

 I am so glad that we rented a motorhome before buying an RV.

-If you ever plan to purchase an RV, trying out by renting one can help give you a taste of what RVing is like.
-Since it is a big investment and a big decision to make, you’ll have a clue about what RV living is like.
-It can help you decide what kind of rig personally fits you best.
+If you ever plan to purchase an RV, try renting one first.
+This can help give you a taste of what RVing is like.
+Since it is a big investment and decision to make, you’ll have a better idea what RV life entails.
+It can also help you decide what kind of rig fits you and your lifestyle best.

 Important Questions to Ask Before Renting an RV for a Month